ZhifangSun/c2-llm-agent-governance-simulator/README.md

 # C2 LLM-Agent Governance Simulator

-This repository is the public reproduction package for the manuscript "A Computational Governance Framework for LLM-Enabled C2 Organizational Cognitive Collaboration in the Military Decision-Making Process".
+This repository is the public reproduction package for the manuscript "Modeling Governance Mechanisms for LLM-Agent Collaboration in the Military Decision-Making Process".

 The package contains a shareable symbolic simulator, synthetic scenario generator, experiment scripts, CSV outputs, and manuscript figures.
 It does not contain classified operational data, live LLM calls, human-subject data, or redistributed third-party raw datasets.